dr-mushtaq/Academic-writing/Research Paper/Research Gap.md

 - Analyze citation networks to see which topics lack sufficient refere ices.
 - Answerthis Al-Al-powered literature
 - Jenni Al- Real-time assis- tance in content generation
+- SciSpace Reflect, brain- storm, and test logic
+- Aveksana Explore over- looked popula- tions & trends

 ## Frame the Gap Clearly
 - Articulate the gap as a specific question or problem.
 For example:
 - "Few studies examine the long-term effects of [intervention] in [population]."
 - "No research explores how [variable] impacts [outcome] in [context]

+# Key traits of a good Research Gap

+1. Specific - Not vague or too broad
+2. Timely - Relevant in current academic or real-world discourse 3.
+Evidence-Based - Backed by review and data, not just assump- tions
+4. Actionable Can lead to measurable study or experiment
+5. Impactful - Likely to advance knowledge or change practice

 # References
 -[How to Write the Title, Abstract, and Introduction of a Research Paper](https://chatgpt.com/c/68e8b628-d3cc-8323-be94-ff1f488784a2)